HAVN-Associates/havn-sdk/README.md

 ## Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details.
+Please open an issue or submit a pull request on GitHub.

 ## License